National Police Air Service

 territorial police forces in England and Wales, as well as the three special police forces serving that area.
 It replaced the previous structure whereby police forces operated their own helicopters, either individually or in small consortia (such as the South East Air Support Unit).
 The project was coordinated by Alex Marshall (the then Chief Constable of Hampshire Police).
 West Yorkshire Police is the lead force, and the service is coordinated from the NPAS Operations Centre, at Wakefield, West Yorkshire.

+The future of NPAS in its current form is in some doubt.
+In June 2021 the Mayor of West Yorkshire, Tracy Brabin, gave formal notice to end West Yorkshire Police's responsibilities as the leading force for NPAS.
+At a meeting of the National Strategic Board found the levels of availability for the fleet were suboptimal and that police forces which fund NPAS were seeing financial challenges.

 History

 Rollout

 NPAS became operational on 1 October 2012, and was rolled out across England and Wales in stages.
-The service provides 19 helicopters and four fixed wing aircraft, operating from 15 bases.
+The service provides 19 helicopters and four fixed-wing aircraft, operating from 15 bases.

 NPAS suggested that the Police Scotland Air Support Unit join the service to reduce costs.
 However that did not materialise.

 Base closures

 In February 2015, it was announced that, due to a 14% cut in revenue over the following three years, NPAS would be closing ten bases over two years.